ericwill/che-theia/CONTRIBUTING.md

 Projects directory which is a Persistent Volume on [che.openshift.io](https://che.openshift.io) is limited to 1 gigabyte.
 It's not enough to build Che-Theia.
 The main idea is to use `/tmp/theia` directotry.
 Amount for this directory is limited to 3 gigabytes, which is enough to build Che-Theia and run.
-In comparing with `/projects`, temporary directiry is not persisted and is cleared on workspace stop.
+In comparing with `/projects`, temporary directory is not persisted and is cleared on workspace stop.

 ### Create workspace